PGAnonamous/FSN-RN-PS2-Image-Tools/README.md

+No copyright or license is claimed on any of the example image files or files with the extension .bmp

 # ImagePacker

 This is a simple python script to extract and repack the image files for the PS2 Fate/Stay Night Realta Nua.